Norma Z. Paige Professor of Law

 Faculty Director, Program on Corporate Compliance and Enforcement

-Geoffrey Miller is an author or editor of ten books and more than 200 articles in the fields of financial institutions, contract law, corporate and securities law, constitutional law, civil procedure, legal history, jurisprudence, and ancient law.
-He has taught a wide range of subjects including law and economics, property, regulation of financial institutions, land development, securities law, the legal profession, and legal theory.
-Miller received his BA magna cum laude from Princeton in 1973 and his JD from Columbia in 1978, where he was a Stone Scholar and editor-in-chief of the Columbia Law Review.
-He then clerked for Judge Carl McGowan of the US Court of Appeals for the District of Columbia Circuit and Justice Byron White of the US Supreme Court.
-After two years as an attorney adviser at the Office of Legal Counsel of the US Department of Justice and one year with a Washington, DC, law firm, he joined the faculty of the University of Chicago Law School in 1983 and NYU School of Law in 1995.
+Geoffrey Miller received his BA magna cum laude from Princeton in 1973 and his JD from Columbia in 1978, where he was a Stone Scholar and editor-in-chief of the Columbia Law Review.
+He clerked for Judge Carl McGowan of the US Court of Appeals for the District of Columbia Circuit and Justice Byron White of the US Supreme Court.
+After working as an attorney adviser at the Office of Legal Counsel of the US Department of Justice and as an associate attorney with a Washington DC law firm, Miller joined the faculty of the University of Chicago Law School in 1983, where he served as Kirkland & Ellis Professor and Associate Dean.
+Miller came to NYU in 1995.

 Executive Director, Program on Corporate Compliance and Enforcement